EMDR Therapy for Emotional Neglect and CPTSD in Adults

 But not everyone who relates to these experiences identifies with the word “trauma.”

-Many grew up in environments that looked stable from the outside.
+Many people grew up in environments that looked stable from the outside.
 There may not have been obvious abuse or crisis.

 Instead, something more subtle was missing.